-Resolution: the Authority abandons pursuing a TRO on the Washgate route at this present time.
+Resolution: the Authority abandons pursuing a TRO on Derby Lane at this present time.

-46. If the order is made as proposed, subject to any minor modifications as may be required (to be finalised by officers), a notice of proposals, order and map will be prepared and publicised.
+- 45. If the order is made as proposed, subject to any minor modifications as may be required (to be finalised by officers), a notice of proposals, order and map will be prepared and publicised.
 A decision notice giving reasons for not acceding to the grounds for objecting will also be provided within 14 days of making the order.
-To this end, Members are asked to consider the comments on representations at Appendix 11, which will form the basis of reasons for not accepting objections.

-47. If Members decide to make an order in substantially different terms to those in the proposed order, an opportunity of 21 days will be provided for further comments to be made and considered.
+To this end, Members are asked to consider the comments on representations at Appendix 11, which will form the basis of reasons for not accepting objections. - 46.
+If Members decide to make an order in substantially different terms to those in the proposed order, affected persons will be notified of this and an opportunity of 21 days will be provided for further comments to be made and considered.